 Holy Communion (BCP)

 A traditional Service of Holy Communion from the Book of Common Prayer (1662) with a Sermon and Hymn.
-The services lasts around 45 minutes.
+The service lasts around 45 minutes.

 A service of readings, prayers, a short address and Holy Communion led by a member of the Cathedral Clergy.
-The services lasts around 30 minutes.
+The service lasts around 30 minutes.

 A traditional Anglican service with music, prayer and scripture readings led by the Cathedral Choir.
-The services lasts around 30 minutes.
+The service lasts around 30 minutes.
+On Sundays, this service includes a sermon and hymns.